hackabit19/vr-devs/README.md

 ## Development phase
 ### [10/19/2019 2.21 AM]

-1. Initialing a basic Unity 3D project and beginning development of a simple VR scene.
+1. Initializing a basic Unity 3D project and beginning development of a simple VR scene.

 ## Sharpening our tools [Planning phase]
 ### [10/18/2019 10.00 PM]: